Monday, January 26, 2026

 From Classes XI - XII. there should be the following :

 1. Science Stream should be further divided into the following - i.
-Omniscience (Pure - Science) ; ii.
+Science & Research (Pure - Science) ; ii.
 Engineering ; iii.
 Healthcare (Medicine, Pharmacy, Nutrition, etc) ; iv.
 Sustainability ; v.
 Agriculture ; vi.
 Infotech (Artificial Intelligence + Information Technology + Data Science).

 Customized subjects and syllabus for each.
 For example, no extra physics for a Healthcare student and no extra biology for a engineering student.
 Research & Auditing should also be included in each of the six streams.

-iv.
-Environment (inclusive of concepts of Geology, Hydrology, Oceanography, Pedology, Meteorology, Climatology, etc)
+iii.
+Environmental Science (Amalgamation of Geology, Hydrology, Oceanography, Pedology, Meteorology, Climatology)

 II.
 Subjects in Engineering Stream :